ryandhasgit/Comedy/Headlines/Headlines_9E-25.md

 i'm mr applebee and it's insane how we aren't serving live bees

-notes from  bobs burger's health inspetion notes from hell's kitchen health inspection
+notes from  bobs burger's health inspetion notes from hell's kitchen health inspection #rework

+darth vaders schedule as set by his secretary cover letter to be darth v's secretary

+a supervillain resume
+a superhero sidekick's resume
+job listing

+job listing for batman's new sidekick #rework #candidate to be